Spearin/fccw-docs/docs/FieldManuals/battlefield-primer/systems.md

 ## Stabilization System (Stab)

 Stabilizing the gun allows a vehicle to engage targets while the firing platform moves with minimal accuracy degradation.
 The most common is two-axis stabilization, where the gun's elevation remains unchanged as the vehicle pitches up and down, and azimuth stabilization, where the weapon remains pointed in the same compass direction as the firing vehicle turns left and right.
-Stabilization does not account for any required lead due to own vehicle or target motion.
+Stabilization does not account for any required lead due to the shooter-vehicle or target motion.

 ## Stadia Coincidence Sights (STC)